powsybl/powsybl.github.io/docs/iidm/model/shuntCompensator.md

 ## Model
 There are two possible shunt compensator's models: linear and non linear.
 The attribute `model` describes the characteristics of the shunt compensator's distribution of susceptance and conductance amongst its sections.
+Depending on these characteristics, the shunt compensator could be a capacitor or a reactor.
-To know more about these characteristics, go to the documentation page of the [Shunt compensator's models](shuntCompensatorModel.md).
+To know more, go to the documentation page of the [Shunt compensator's models](shuntCompensatorModel.md).

 ## Current Section Count
 The current section count is the index of the section to which the shunt compensator is currently pointing.